clouddiish/k_means/README.md

 ### output

-1. the output of running the file `corrected_app/main.py` will be printed final clusters and centroids from the selected loop.
+1. the output of running the file `corrected_app/main.py` will be printed final clusters and centroids from the selected loop
 2. the output of running the jupyter notebooks will be charts showing the impact of selected number of clusters, iterations and distance calculating method